If you're taking out car insurance, you might be issued with a cover note. Read on to find out what it's all about.

-You can find out more about these other documents in our guide to the basics of car insurance.
+You can find out more about these other documents in our beginners' guide to car insurance.

 If your cover note runs out and the permanent certificate has not been sent to you, you should be sent an extension cover note.
 You must check that this new document starts at the exact time the previous note expires.

 Yes, you should read them carefully and then keep them in a safe place.
 You might need to produce your certificate if stopped by a police officer or you might need to check the terms of your policy if you are involved in an accident.

 Don't forget to check the details on your documents as soon as you receive them.
 The insurer might have made a simple mistake, such as misspelling your name or getting your date of birth wrong.
 This might not seem important, but it could make a real difference if you have to make a claim.

 Some car insurance companies don't issue cover notes.
 Some have a policy of issuing the certificate of insurance on the day you accept the insurance.